 DRAWING/PAINTING • CLAY

-Karen Anderson is an elementary art teacher for Hopkins Public Schools and lead art educator for the elementary art program.
+Karen Anderson is a retired elementary art educator.
 She especially enjoys teaching drawing and painting to young children.
 Her personal artmaking interests range from drawing and painting, to photography, to pottery.
 She is an avid traveler and outdoor enthusiast.

 PUPPETRY • MASKMAKING • ARCHITECTURE